 \section{Methodology}

-To address the questions motivating this work, we require measurements at two levels, which are session-level intent (what type of information need drives the session) and trajectory-level reformulation (how queries change from step to step).
-We also require a way to assess whether retrieved evidence influences subsequent queries.
+To address the questions motivating this work, we require measurements at two levels, namely session-level intent, which captures the type of information need driving a session, and trajectory-level reformulation, which captures how queries change from step to step.
+We also require a way to assess whether later queries are lexically traceable to evidence returned earlier in the session.
 For intent and trajectory labeling, we use standard LLM-as-a-judge pipelines~\cite{li2024llmsasjudgescomprehensivesurveyllmbased,2023_llm_as_a_judge}.
-For evidence influence, we introduce a new metric, namely the Context-driven Term Adoption Rate (CTAR).
+For evidence traceability, we introduce a new metric, namely the Context-driven Term Adoption Rate (CTAR).

 We segment the log into sessions $\mathcal{S}$, where each session $s=(q_1,\ldots,q_{|s|})$ is an ordered sequence of timestamped queries.
 Retrieval depth is denoted by $K$, corresponding to the logged parameter \texttt{num\_of\_docs}.
 We analyze behavior at three granularities: global (corpus-wide), session-level (intent-conditioned), and trajectory-level (adjacent query pairs within a session $q_k \rightarrow q_{k+1}$).